SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Blocking-only Evaluation

-We analyze the effectiveness of all nearest neighbour blockers with a fixed number of nearest neighbours $k=5$.
-The effectiveness is measured through $PC$ and $PQ$ of the blocked candidate sets on the test set.
-Usually, the hyperparameter $k$ of the nearest neighbour search is tuned to find as many candidate pairs as possible leading to a high $PC$ such that the blocker does not affect the F1 score of the respective entity resolution pipeline.
-In Section \ref{sub-sec:variable_nearest_neighbours} we analyze the $PC$ of the blockers if the hyperparameter $k$ is tuned.
-By fixing the hyperparameter $k$ differences in $PC$ and $PQ$ become visible that are not visible if $k$ is tuned. $k=5$ is chosen because it allows the blockers to score high $PC$, especially on the datasets A-B, A-G and W-A, because the maximum number of matching neighbours is smaller than 5.
-At the same time, some blockers miss pairs, because $k=5$ is not sufficiently large, making it possible to see differences.
-The effectiveness scores $PC$ and $PQ$ of all nearest neighbour blockers on the test sets of datasets as well as their average across the datasets are shown in the upper part of Table \ref{tab:nns_fixed_k}.
-The highest score per column is marked in bold.
-The lower part of Table \ref{tab:nns_fixed_k} shows the deltas of the blockers to SC-Block.
+In this section, we analyze all nearest neighbour blockers with a fixed number of nearest neighbours $k=5$.
+We use recall also referred to as pair completeness and precision also referred to as pair quality to evaluate the candidate sets with respect to the test sets of the datasets.
+By fixing the hyperparameter $k$ differences in recall and precision become visible that are not visible if $k$ is tuned.
+In Section \ref{sub-sec:variable_nearest_neighbours} we tune $k$ such that the generated candidate sets of the nearest neighbour blockers exceed a threshold of 99.5\% on the validation set. $k=5$ is chosen because it allows the blockers to score high recall, especially on the datasets A-B, A-G and W-A, which exhibit a maximum number of matching neighbours smaller than 5.
+At the same time, some blockers miss matching pairs, because $k=5$ is not sufficiently large, making it possible to see differences.
+Table \ref{tab:nns_fixed_k} shows recall and precision of the candidate sets generated by the nearest neighbour blockers on the test sets of datasets as well as their average across the datasets.

-On average, it is evident that SC-Block has the best pairs completeness and pairs quality among the compared blockers.
+On average, it is evident that SC-Block has the best recall and precision scores among the compared blockers.
+It can also be seen that the recall of all generated candidate sets decreases from WDC-B$_{small}$ to WDC-B$_{large}$ and confirms that a large vocabulary and a large cartesian product increase the difficulty of a dataset.
 We now compare SC-Block to the different blockers in more detail.

-\textbf{Unsupervised blockers.} The unsupervised BM25 and BM25$_3$ have a similar performance to SC-Block with respect to $PC$ and $PQ$ on the datasets A-B, A-G and W-A. On WDC-B BM25 and BM25$_3$ miss 11.6\% and 8\% more pairs than SC-Block.
+\textbf{Unsupervised blockers.} The unsupervised blockers BM25 and BM25$_3$ have a similar performance to SC-Block with respect to recall and precision on the datasets A-B, A-G and W-A. On WDC-B BM25 and BM25$_3$ miss on average 16.3\% more pairs than SC-Block.
 An explanation for this drop in performance is the bigger vocabulary of WDC-B, which makes it difficult for the BM25 blockers to identify matching pairs based on the token overlap.